Why Do I Get So Many Credit Card Offers In The Mail & How Can I Stop Them?

 - Don’t assume the promotional offer is the best rate you can get.
 If you carry a balance each month, you want the lowest interest rate possible.

 - Most credit cards charge a balance transfer fee, which is usually 3%.
 Calculate whether the up-front fee will be more or less than the interest penalties you’ll be saving during the introductory period.
-The Chase Slate card has no balance transfer fee if you make the transfer within the first 60 days of being a cardholder.

 - You should pay careful attention to the fine print of any “blank checks” or “convenience checks” you receive with your credit card statement.
 When you use these, the transaction is generally considered a cash advance, so it may be subject to up-front fees and higher interest rates.